jakob1379/aiken-mkdocs-profile/docs/index.md

 - [FlexFlow](https://flexflow.ai) is a system for automatically finding fast parallelization strategies for deep learning training and inference.
 FlexFlow is built on Legion (see below).
-- [Legion](http://legion.stanford.edu) is a programming system for heterogenous, parallel machines with complex memory hierarchies.
+- [Legion](http://legion.stanford.edu) is a programming system for heterogeneous, parallel machines with complex memory hierarchies.
   - A [Regent tutorial](http://theory.stanford.edu/~aiken/regent.zip)
   - A [Legion tutorial](http://theory.stanford.edu/~aiken/ecp)